 The length of time successfully processed primary messages are stored in Primary Safety Net, and acknowledged shadow messages are stored in Shadow Safety Net.

-You can also specify this value in the Exchange Administration Center (EAC) at Mail flow > Receive connectors > More options > Organization transport settings > Safety Net > Safety Net hold time.
+You can also specify this value in the Exchange admin center (EAC) at Mail flow > Receive connectors > More options > Organization transport settings > Safety Net > Safety Net hold time.